nce a tiny

 Minneapolis-based leadership development company) and LeaderSource (terms

-were not disclosed).
+not disclosed).
 Heidrick & Struggles another large, public

 executive search company, has also moved into the leadership coaching